 Taxonomies (and their corresponding configuration items) are published on our free Taxonomy Package Library for download and installation into taxonomy-aware software (such as Magnify or True North Web Services Processor).

-If a taxonomy has a presentation linkbase that you need to review to complete your filing processes, we publish it on Bigfoot, our free online taxonomy viewer, for you to view at your leisure.
+If a taxonomy includes a presentation linkbase that can be read, we publish it on Bigfoot, our free online taxonomy viewer, for you to view at your leisure.

 If you use any CoreFiling cloud applications (such as the True North Data Platform or Seahorse), we arrange for the taxonomy to be deployed to your production environment in a timely fashion.

 CoreFiling provide automated taxonomy software, filing software, and expert services across reporting ecosystems.
-Please contact us at https://www.corefiling.com/contact-us/ for more information.
+Please contact us for more information.